volter315/IT610/README.md

 # IT610
 Project 1

-Common Deliverables:
+**Common Deliverables:

-Install Nagios and monitor:
+**Install Nagios and monitor:

-Traffic
+1) Traffic
-CPU
+2) CPU
-Disk
+3) Disk
-HTTP
+4) HTTP

+Using nrpe plugin to monitor remote host (Docker host).
+Nagios running on different server connects through port 5666 to remote host.

 Project Consists of creating a Wordpress site using Docker, Apache and MySQL